inuyasha1027/besiege-game/README.md

 inefficiencies:
 army detect nearby (improved on day 50) party check upgrade

+adding edge noise: add noise to each Voronoi edge before drawing, making sure still hits endpoints and crosses Delaunay edge.
+Use Amit's recursive function in NoisyEdges.as

 MAP info: one big polygon! run a basic line of sight algorithm on it to create visibility graph, then simply do a* to do pathfinding. http://www.david-gouveia.com/pathfinding-on-a-2d-polygonal-map/